datawire/ambassador-docs/docs/emissary/pre-release/howtos/route.md

 Note the addition of `label`s and `selector`s to explicitly specify which resources should associate in this example.

 <Alert severity="info">
-  <a href="../../topics/running/ambassadorlistener">Learn more about <code>AmbassadorListener</code></a>.<br/>
+  <a href="../../topics/running/listener">Learn more about <code>Listener</code></a>.<br/>
-  <a href="../../topics/running/host-crd">Learn more about <code>AmbassadorHost</code></a>.
+  <a href="../../topics/running/host-crd">Learn more about <code>Host</code></a>.
 </Alert>

-## Applying an AmbassadorMapping resource
+## Applying a Mapping resource

-An AmbassadorMapping resource can be managed using the same workflow as any other Kubernetes resources (like a Service or Deployment).
-For example, if the above AmbassadorMapping is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:
+A Mapping resource can be managed using the same workflow as any other Kubernetes resources (like a Service or Deployment).
+For example, if the above Mapping is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:

 ```
 kubectl apply -f httpbin-mapping.yaml